The Pros and Cons of Exercising With a Workout Buddy

 4. Longer Workouts

 It’s easy to stop exercising after only a little bit or a few sets.
-It’s also easier to cheat your workouts when you’re alone just to get out of there.
+It’s also easier to cheat on your workouts when you’re alone, just to get out of there.
 When you’re with a friend, it makes you commit to being there longer.

 5. Recover Together